 The cafeteria at the Tokyo Head Office serves TFT dishes daily.

 In FYE 2020, 22,869 TFT meals were purchased, which led to a donation of 914,740 yen (equivalent to 45,737 school meals) in conjunction with a matching gift program from ITOCHU.

 Other Volunteer Programs in which Employees can Participate

 To support operation of the Child Chemo House, the Japan's first specialized childhood cancer treatment facility, we have installed beverage vending machines specially designed for Chemo House in our Headquarters in Tokyo and Osaka.
 We donate an amount equaling 6%-10% of sales from all beverage vending machines installed in the buildings to Child Chemo House.
-In FY2016, we donated a total of 2,521,662yen from total sales of 420,277 bottles.
+In FYE 2020 we donated a total 2,001,978 yen.

 The Swan Bakery was established by the Yamato Welfare Foundation with the aim of encouraging employment for people with disabilities at reasonable wages.
 Since May 2008, we sell bread from the Swan Bakery every Wednesday in the employee cafeteria at the Tokyo head office.
-The endeavor has met with a favorable reception.
-Many employees make a point of purchasing the products, and the members of the bakery are "grateful that so many people buy our products each time."
+Many employees make a point of purchasing the products, and this delights the members of the bakery: "we are grateful that so many people buy our products each time."